climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

 * WeatherPath
   - String
   - Usage: Weather folder of the simulation program.
-Simzoning will copy to these location all files placed by the user in the project subfolder "Weatherfiles".
+Simzoning will copy to these location the required files to perform simulations placed by the user in the project subfolder "Weatherfiles".
   - Example: "WeatherPath": "C:/EnergyPlusV8-7-0/WeatherData/",

 ### Simulation settings